cyrilondon/rover-project/README.md

 - A **Technical validation** which checks the nullity or emptiness of arguments.

-   This is handled by the <code>[ArgumentCheck](src/main/java/com/game/core/validation/ArgumentCheck.java)</code> class which throws a <code>[IllegalArgumentGameException](src/main/java/com/game/domain/model/exception/IllegalArgumentGameException.java)</code> with a specific error code <code>[ERR-000]</code> in case of a non present required argument.
+   This is handled by the <code>[ArgumentCheck](src/main/java/com/game/core/validation/ArgumentCheck.java)</code> class which throws a <code>[IllegalArgumentGameException](src/main/java/com/game/domain/model/exception/IllegalArgumentGameException.java)</code> with a specific error code <code>[ERR-000]</code> when a required argument is not present or empty.

-   Say we try to initialize a Rover without giving any position (second argument of the constructor is null), which is clearly wrong
+ If you initialize a Rover without giving any position (second argument of the constructor is null), which is clearly wrong,

  ```java
    new Rover(new RoverIdentifier(UUID.randomUUID(),   GameContext.ROVER_NAME_PREFIX), null, Orientation.SOUTH);

  ```
- This would be the corresponding stacktrace:
+ this would be the corresponding stacktrace:

  ```java
 Exception in thread "main" com.game.domain.model.exception.IllegalArgumentGameException: [ERR-000] Broken precondition: Missing Rover position